andrew-johnson-4/lambda-mountain/README.md

 soft reductions are not guaranteed to reach normal form. though, up until they halt they will always be equivalent. soft reductions will not diverge and are strongly normalizing.
-note: "strongly normalizing" does not mean the term is "normalized".
 ```

 ## print, hard-eval reduction